 Reed began his career in opera as a tenor.
 He has performed leading roles in; La Bohème, Cavalleria Rusticana, Madama Butterfly, Tosca, Samson and Delilah, The Magic Flute, Il Tabarro, La Traviata, Carmen, Norma, The Merry Widow and Die Fledermaus.
 Organizations Mr. Smith appeared with include, Ithaca Opera, Mississippi Opera, Queens Opera, Tri-Cities Opera, Virginia Opera, Washington Summer Opera, The Greenwich Village Orchestra, The Ridgewood Symphony Orchestra and The Rochester Philharmonic.
 As a young singer he received grants from the Puccini and the Shoshana Foundations.
-In 2000, Reed returned after seven years in Germany to assume the position of Interim Executive Director of Tri-Cities Opera where he was formerly a member of the Resident Artist Training Program.
+In 2000, Reed returned after seven years in Germany to assume the position of General Director of Tri-Cities Opera where he was formerly a member of the Resident Artist Training Program.
 Reed, his wife Judy, and their Bernese Mountain Dog, Elsa relocated to Anchorage in September 2014 to begin their positions with Anchorage Opera.
 They are all thrilled to be a part of this company and the vibrant arts community of Anchorage.

 Judy Berry, Marketing & Development Director comes to Anchorage Opera from Binghamton, NY where she last served as Marketing & Development Director at Tri-Cities Opera.
 Integral to all community outreach & fundraising projects, she also held the positions of TCO’s Assistant Main Stage Director & Stage Director for their touring education program, Opera-Go-Round.
 As an educator, Ms. Berry was on the music faculty of Binghamton University (German Lyric Diction & Studio Voice) & maintained an active Private Voice Studio.
 As a guest artist she has performed Masterclasses & workshops in the US & Europe.
 Her long association with TCO began as a singer in their Resident Artist Training Program from which she launched an international career, gracing the stages of Paris, Frankfurt, Amsterdam, Edinburgh Festival, Brooklyn Academy of Music, Los Angeles Music Center, Kennedy Center for Performing Arts, Baltimore Opera, Knoxville Opera, Mississippi Opera, Virginia Opera Association, L’Opera Francais, Pittsburgh Opera Theater, Ithaca Opera Association, Berkshire Opera, Festival of Perth in Australia, Teatro de la Opera in Puerto Rico, Edmonton Opera in Canada, in the opera houses of Wuppertal, Mannheim, Leipzig, Düsseldorf, Dortmund, Nürnberg, Wiesbaden, Bremen, Münster, Regensburg, Osnabrück, Mainz, Coburg, Kiel, Flensburg, Jena, Eutin, & in concert at NYC’s Lincoln Center & Carnegie Hall.
 She garnered top honors in major vocal competitions including Enrico Caruso Voice Competition USA, Baltimore Opera Competition, Liederkranz Foundation, New York Grand Opera, Queens Opera, New Jersey State Opera, & Loren L. Zachary Society for the Performing Arts.
 Ms. Berry holds a BA from Swarthmore College & a MM in Opera from Binghamton University.
 She has recorded on the WSW & Orfeo labels.
 She was awarded a 2014 Heart of the Arts Award from the Broome County Arts Council and is the recipient of a Lifetime Achievement Award from the The Licia Albanese-Puccini Foundation in honor of her artistic accomplishments.